The Board of Directors

 Peter Brown is a CPE Supervisor with the New Zealand Association.
 He is a member of the Wellington group.
 He is an Anglican priest.
 His qualifications include M.Sc., Ad.dip.
 Theol., Cert.Ed.
 Though now almost retired his professional life was spent variously as a teacher (theology and philosophy), high school senior leader and Chaplain in U.K. and N.Z.
 Latterly he has been responsible for the management of hospital chaplains in New Zealand’s lower North Island.

-Chair of Professional Standards Committee – Heather Somerville
+Chair of Professional Standards Committee – Helen Vester (ASACPEV)

-Helen is a Clinical Pastoral Educator with the Perth Community CPE Centre, offering CPE both online and in person.
+Helen is a Provisional Clinical Pastoral Education Consultant based in Perth, offering online CPE to participants from around the country.
 She has a background in pastoral care in both hospitals and prisons.
 Her former career was as a High School teacher.
-Passionate about pastoral care, education and supervisor training, she is currently offering opportunities to CPE supervisors in training from different associations and offering CPE in both WA and Queensland.
+Passionate about pastoral care, education and supervisor training, she also offers opportunities to CPE supervisors in training from different associations .
 In her spare time Helen enjoys hiking and travel.

 Amy Finiki (NZACPE)